chloe747/messing-with-webpack/readme.md

 ###Tech used
 ####[Webpack](https://webpack.github.io/)
-Webpack is the main focus of this example repo, as webpack makes all the other tech used extremely easy to compile into regular html/js/css.
+Webpack is the main focus of this example repo, as Webpack makes all the other tech used extremely easy to compile into regular html/js/css.

 All Webpack does is 'compile' all the modules used from the entry javascript